-The first quilt is a reboot of my Seaside Stars pattern, renamed Gingham Stars and now available in a hard-copy version for the first time as well as PDF.
+The first quilt is called Gingham Stars and now available in a hard-copy version for the first time as well as PDF.

 I love the vintage feel of this one – especially with that mustard-colored sashing and Baptist Fan quilting (thanks to Melissa) gives it the vibe of an old quilt.
 I think a few washings will give it an extra soft, and antique-y feel.
 I’m excited to use this as a picnic quilt.